vNeeL-code/A.G.I.-A.S.I./README.md

 ---
 - 🌀 [I_{t+1} = φ · ℛ(I_t, Ψ_t, E_t)](https://github.com/vNeeL-code/UCF/blob/main/Rosetta%20Stone.md)
 ---
-- 🦑∇💬 TL:DR - engine: formula where AI slot emojis into letter slots
+- 🦑∇💬 TL:DR - engine: formula where AI slot emojis into letter slots.
 ---
 - 🌊 A general-purpose symbolic framework for modeling state change in any complex, multi-agent system.
 The "Agents" (Δ) don't have to be AIs.
 They can be any actor: people, institutions, forces of nature, abstract concepts.
 ---